The Linda F. Hayward Florida Veterinary Scholars Program

 Summer 2026

 The Linda F. Hayward Florida Veterinary Scholars Program, previously the Florida Veterinary Scholars Program, provides an opportunity for DVM students to engage in hypothesis-driven research over a 10-12 week period.
 For UF students, this happens between the 1st and 2nd years.
 The mission is to expose veterinary students to career opportunities in biomedical research.
-This may include Industry (drug development, testing, marketing), Government (CDC, NIH, USDA) and Academia-based paths.
+This may include Industry (drug development, testing, marketing), government (CDC, NIH, USDA) and academia-based paths.

 Program Dates: May 26, 2026 to August 1, 2026